-After clicking Start Building Model in the AFT Impulse Startup window, the Workspace window is initially always the active (large) window, as seen in Figure 2.
+Begin by clicking Start Building Model in the AFT Impulse Startup window.
+The Workspace window is initially be active, as seen in Figure 2.
 The five tabs in the AFT Impulse window represent the five primary windows.
 Each Primary Window contains its own toolbar that is displayed directly beneath the Primary Window tabs.

 AFT Impulse supports dual monitor usage.
-You can click and drag any of the five primary window tabs off of the main Impulse window.
+You can click and drag any of the primary window tabs off of the main Impulse window.
 Once you drag one of the primary windows off of the Impulse window, you can move it anywhere you like on your screen, including onto a second monitor in a dual monitor configuration.
 To add the primary window back to the main Impulse primary tab window bar, simply click the X button in the upper right of the primary window.